 If you’re hiring a car, this should be covered by the company you are renting the vehicle from.
 However, you should never assume this as given – it can vary from company to company.

 Finally, always check what cover you have at the rental office before driving away.
-For more information on what to do if you have a car hire catastrophe while abroad, check out this article.

 Brush up on the speed limits for the country you’re visiting, and stick to them.
 In certain countries, such as France, the police can issue on-the-spot fines for speeding.